 Ten sheets of decal transfer paper.

-Decal paper, or transfer paper, works exclusively with HP and Canon B&W laser printers to put any image you can create or find on any piece of pottery.
+Decal paper, or transfer paper, works exclusively with HP or Canon B&W laser printers to put any image you can create or find on any piece of pottery.

 You only need 3 things to fire on your own decal images: An HP or Canon Black and White laser printer, Fired-On Images Transfer Paper, and access to a kiln.